-Every day I try to be motivated and focused to the maximum, we have to wake up and not be afraid of what is to come, we have to accept that the pain in this process is our ally and above all we feel pleasure where others fear to risk.
+Every day I try to be motivated and focused as much as possible, we have to wake up and not be afraid of what is to come, we have to accept that the pain in this process is our ally and above all feel pleasure where others are afraid to risk.

-I will often seek motivation from videos and photos of other athletes of reference for me like Felipe Franco, Sadik Hadzovic, Jason Poston, Jeremy Buendia or Anton Antipov.
+I often look for motivation from videos and photos of other reference athletes for me like Felipe Franco, Sadik Hadzovic, Jason Poston, Jeremy Buendia or Anton Antipov.

-Currently on the social networks where I share my day-to-day life I will seek a lot of motivation, not only for sharing with other people, where my goal is to show and motivate those who see it, but also for receiving positive messages and feedbacks from my posts, this gives a huge help and is always an extra motivation to our day.
+Currently on social networks where I share my day-to-day, I look for a lot of motivation, not only for sharing with other people, where my goal is to show and motivate those who see, but also for receiving messages and positive feedback from my posts, this is a huge help and is always an extra motivation to our day.

-Since I love to train it is easy to stay motivated, and on less good days I can always count on the support of my training partners, it is not because I am not motivated that I will stop training or miss a meal!
+Since I love training, it's easy to stay motivated, and on bad days I can always count on the support of my training partners, it's not because I'm not motivated that I'm not going to stop training or miss a meal!

-In addition, I always try to impose goals for my goals and look for results is what motivates me the most, I do everything to not miss a workout, not to miss a meal, a series and even a repetition.
+Besides that I always try to set goals for my goals and looking for results is what motivates me the most, I do everything not to miss a workout, not to miss a meal, a series and even a repetition.